detectoresymicroelectronica/ESP32-RadiationDetector/README.md

 - Download any of the  projects in this repository.
 - Open Visual Studio Code.
 - Open the "ESP-IDF:Explorer" extension environment, verifying that new icons appear at the bottom of the Visual Studio Code window.
-- Open the main project folder by clicking on the "file" menu, then "Open Folder", find the project folder and open the [Codigo]{Dosimetro/Codigo} directory.
+- Open the main project folder by clicking on the "file" menu, then "Open Folder", find the project folder and open the "Codigo" folder.
+For example, the main folder in the dosimeter project is located in the [Dosimetro/Codigo](Dosimetro/Codigo) directory.
 - Click on the "ESP-IDF:Build project" icon to start the compilation process, and wait until it finishes.
 - Click on the "ESP-IDF:Flash Device" icon, indicating the serial port to which the platform is connected and defining a UART connection.
 - Once the programming is finished, open a serial monitor by clicking on the “ESP-IDF: Monitor Device” icon to verify the correct programming.